mrstacy/designdemo/README.md

 Email Token Design Demo
 =======================

-This is design challenge for to create a microservice that can:
+This is a design challenge to create a microservice that can:
 * Listen on port 80
 * Accept an email address
 * Generate an email token